Public unions ask Iowa justices to toss collective bargaining law

 “The Legislature has a very wide berth in deciding what is in and what is out.
 It’s up to the Legislature to make that call,” he added.
 “We have a system in government in Iowa that works and it is the separation of powers and we believe that the statute that was enacted here is certainly one that meets the rational basis test and for that reason we ask that this court affirm the district court,” which had rejected the unions’ arguments.

-AFSCME attorney Mark Hedberg said the law violates provisions of the state constitution by granting greater bargaining rights to some public employees but not to other identically situated workers.
+However, AFSCME attorney Mark Hedberg said the new law violates provisions of the state constitution by granting greater bargaining rights to some public employees but not to other identically-situated workers.
 Because it grants different rights to different bargaining units, the law unconstitutionally infringes on members’ rights to associate with and be represented by their union, he argued.

 “We don’t have a right to bargain, but when the state is granting out a privilege, it can’t do so based upon the association that a person has with various groups; and in this case, we believe they gerrymandered the statute,” Hedberg said.